Are you newly-diagnosed with Irritable Bowel Syndrome or Coeliac Disease (or - like our founder - both?) and want some ideas of eat in a day? Read on.

 It’s going to be okay.

-Actually, gluten-free alternatives are so easy to come by now, and perhaps this is the ‘we haven’t had real pasta in 3 years’ talking, but they’re actually not that bad.
+Actually, gluten-free alternatives are so easy to come by now and ( perhaps this is the ‘we haven’t had real pasta in 3 years’ talking) they’re actually not that bad.
 In fact, they’re perfectly delicious and edible.
-Mostly. (not the bread, the bread is uniformly depressing if you were a bread person but there are other sots to the sweet tooth to find).
+Mostly. (not the bread, the bread is uniformly depressing even when toasted…so, sorry if you were a bread person.
+But there are other tasty gluten free foods to be had!).

 An average eating day with IBS and Coeliac Disease